ebonnal/streamable/reddit.md

+# Title: Yet Another Stream-like Lib

-Hi fellow Python developers, today I am presenting `streamable` to you in the hope that it can be useful to you and also to gather feedback before calling it a v1.0.0.
+Hi fellow Python developers, today I am presenting `streamable` to you in the hope that it can be useful to some of you and also to gather feedback before calling it a v1.0.0.

 # What my project does
-The class `Stream[T]` inherits from `Iterable[T]` and is instantiated from an `Iterable[T]` source, that it decorates with a fluent interface that allows to chain lazy operations, which currently cover:
+The `Stream[T]` class inherits from `Iterable[T]` and is instantiated from an `Iterable[T]` source, that it decorates with a fluent interface that allows to chain lazy operations, which currently cover:
 - grouping/flattening/filtering
 - mapping, optionally leveraging threads or asyncio-based concurrency
 - catching exceptions